Using message template helpers - Amazon Pinpoint

 95f36680-152c-4052-99ec-cc3cdf7ca594

-While technically not a helper, inline partials are Handlebars way to simplify templates that include repeated strings, allowing for easier reuse.
-For more information see Inline partials at handlebarsjs.com.
+While technically not a helper, inline partials are Handlebars way to streamline templates that include repeated strings, which is better for reuse.
+For more information, see Inline partials at handlebarsjs.com.

 Usage